-Football Contract of employment between a club and a coach Advance of costs Force majeure Burden of proof regarding COVID-19 pandemic as force majeure justifying a unilateral salary reduction Acceptance of a salary reduction Mutual agreement for the termination of the employment contract
+Football Contract of employment between a club and an assistant coach Force majeure Burden of proof regarding COVID-19 pandemic as force majeure justifying a unilateral salary reduction Acceptance of a salary reduction Mutual agreement of the termination of the employment contract

-- 1. The issue of the advance of costs is an administrative issue, which is dealt with by the CAS Court Office and the non-payment of the advance of costs within the deadline prescribed cannot be invoked by a party to request that an appeal or a claim be considered as inadmissible.
-The deadlines which are fixed only allow the CAS Court Office to terminate a procedure in the absence of payment, in accordance with Article R64.2 of the CAS Code. - 2.
-Force majeure is generally used to describe a situation or event, which is beyond the control of the parties, which prevents them from fulfilling their contractual obligations and for which they believe they should not carry any liability or obligations.
+- 1. Force majeure is generally used to describe a situation or event, which is beyond the control of the parties, which prevents them from fulfilling their contractual obligations and for which they believe they should not carry any liability or obligations.
 With regard the COVID-19 pandemic, in view of FIFA circular letters n°1712, 1714, 1720 and in particular the FAQ, it appears that no automatic recourse to the concept of force majeure is supported by the FIFA applicable regulations and/or can be made by clubs or employees impacted by the pandemic.
 According to FIFA, each situation must be assessed on a case-by-case basis, "vis-à-vis the relevant laws that are applicable to any specific employment or transfer agreement".
 Under Swiss law, there is no statutory definition of force majeure.
 However and according to the Swiss Federal Tribunal, there is force majeure in the presence of an unforeseeable and extraordinary event that occurs with irresistible force.
-The legal consequences of non-performance of a contract depend on whether the impossibility to discharge obligation is temporary or permanent and whether one of the contractual parties is at fault. - 3.
+The legal consequences of non-performance of a contract depend on whether the impossibility to discharge obligation is temporary or permanent and whether one of the contractual parties is at fault. - 2.
 Based on Article 8 of the Swiss Civil Code, any party wishing to prevail on a disputed issue in CAS arbitration must discharge its burden of proof, i.e. it must meet the onus to substantiate its allegations and to affirmatively prove the facts on which it relies with respect to that issue.
 In this respect, it is for the employer/club alleging that the pandemic is a force majeure event justifying a salary reduction to establish that a) it was objectively impossible for it to fully perform its contractual obligations, b) because of the pandemic, c) there was a causal link between the pandemic and its failure to fulfil its side of the employment agreement and d) it was not at fault.
 It is not sufficient to simply assert a state of fact.
 This is especially true since the conditions for the occurrence of force majeure are to be narrowly interpreted, as force majeure introduces an exception to the binding force of an obligation.
 Thus, the exclusive reliance on unsubstantiated general statements are not convincing reasons allowing a unilateral reduction of the employer's salary i.e. a deviation of the principle "pacta sunt servanda", particularly since a club's financial difficulties or the lack of financial means allegedly caused by the pandemic cannot be invoked as a justification for the non-compliance with a payment obligation.